Park Center for Independent Media

 This was the first Izzy Award ceremony held in-person on campus since 2019.
 Numerous luminaries of the independent media world, along with members of the public, were on hand to honor the legacy of I.F.
 Stone embodied in the work of this year’s winners.
 The event was preceded by a special dinner honoring this year’s winners where they discussed their work in a more intimate setting with Izzy judges, students, faculty, staff, and administrators.
 A recording of that panel will be shared with the public this summer on the PCIM website.

 Hosted by PCIM Distinguished Director Mickey Huff, the evening’s packed event began with a moving tribute to the late great media scholar Robert W. McChesney, who passed away earlier this spring.
 Izzy judge and former student of McChesney Professor Victor Pickard and PCIM founding director Jeff Cohen noted some of the countless contributions he made to the media reform movement in support of media democracy and a free and independent press, including his early championing of the creation of the PCIM itself.
 Throughout the evening, impassioned speakers not only talked about the subjects and impacts of their stories, but also of the great need for a truly independent and free press that reports in the public interest.
-The evening’s event was co-organized by PCIM’s Marcy Sutherland
+The evening’s event was co-organized by PCIM’s Marcy Sutherland.

 The Izzy Award is named after I. F. Stone, the muckraking journalist who launched I.F.
 Stone’s Weekly in 1953 and challenged McCarthyism, the Vietnam War, racial injustice, and government deceit.
 The 18th Annual Izzy Award, honoring the best independent reporting of 2025, will be held at Ithaca College (IC) next spring on Wednesday, April 22, 2026.